SAFAL-TIWARI/MoodYatra/README.md

 - **🤖 AI-Powered Planning**: Uses Gemini AI to create unique, personalized itineraries
 - **🎭 Mood-Based Recommendations**: Choose from Fun, Chill, Nature, or Romantic vibes
-- **🗺️ Interactive Maps**: Google Maps integration with real-time places and routes
+- **🗺️ Interactive Maps**: Open-source Leaflet.js with OpenStreetMap tiles and routing
 - **📱 Mobile-First Design**: Responsive, clean interface that works on all devices
 - **📄 PDF Export**: Download your itinerary as a beautiful PDF
 - **🔗 Easy Sharing**: Share trips via link or QR code - no login required to view